 - Now we will rotate our box in a y- plane.

 - To check if it is the right plane, click on view and choose the local option; from here now, you can see in which plane you are at the bottom area that is X, Y Z.

 - Now click on the circle, click on rotate.

 - Right-click anywhere and choose Wire Parameter from here.

-- Two options will open that is transform and object.
-We will set our rigging in transform, click on the object (Circle) click on Custom Attribute and click on Box rotate option.
+- Two options will open, that is, transform and object.
+We will set our rigging in transform, click on the object (Circle), click on Custom Attribute and click on Box rotate option.

-- Connect it to the box, click on Transform, click on rotation and click on Zero Euler XYZ, choose Y Rotation (you can choose plane according to you in which you want to rotate it).
+- Connect it to the box, click on Transform, click on rotation and click on Zero Euler XYZ; choose Y Rotation (you can choose plane according to you in which you want to rotate it).

-- Now when we change data of the rotation parameter in the custom attribute option of circle, our box will rotate according to the set parameter.
+- Now when we change data of the rotation parameter in the custom attribute option of the circle, our box will rotate according to the set parameter.

-Herewith this tutorial you can easily give any type of rigging to your object and make it very realistic for the viewer.
-When you have knowledge about the different types of rigging methods in 3Ds max you will get plus point in your working area and make your model more effective than previous.
+Herewith this tutorial, you can easily give any type of rigging to your object and make it very realistic for the viewer.
+When you have knowledge about the different types of rigging methods in 3Ds max, you will get plus point in your working area and make your model more effective than previous.